iemptybrass/deep-research/README.md

 # Deep Research:

-This repository contains detailed findings and analyses generated using chatgpts Deep Research.
+This repository contains detailed findings and analyses generated using chatgpt's Deep Research.

 ## Summary